darin-m-myers/stock-analysis/README.md

 # Stock Analysis using Python

 ## Overview of Project
-Steve has asked that the original code be refactored to analyze the entire dataset of stocks.
-The data set needs to be able to recieve and analyze the correct year of stocks and provide the resulting formatted summary.
+Steve has asked that the original stock analysis code be refactored to analyze the entire dataset of stocks.
+The script needs to be able to recieve input and analyze the correct year of stocks.
+Then it should provide the resulting formatted summary.

 ## Resouces
   - Challenge File: VBA_Challenge.xlsm